 A. Basic foundation behaviors

-B. Intermediate behaviors: proofing and generalizing
+B. Intermediate behaviors: adding distractions, proofing and generalizing

 C. More advanced behaviors and teaching tasks to mitigate your disability

 If you plan to use your dog only for in-home assistance, then we can start right away with teaching the tasks.
+This is ideal for hearing dogs, mobility dogs, diabetic alert dogs etc.

 The online classes have text, photos and video and you can submit answers to class questions as well as ask questions you need to have answered immediately.
 You can also read other students questions and our answers.
 Click here to see the list of classes available.